35 Assisted Living Communities near Charlotte

 When you move into an assisted living community in Charlotte, NC, you or your loved one can enjoy a relaxed environment with the independent care that helps you live the most active life you can.
 Between the pleasant climate and numerous local attractions, that’s as easy to do in Charlotte as it is anywhere else in America.

 Assisted living is a long-term residential care system that sets seniors up in private or semi-private apartments that are part of a larger community of seniors and caregivers.
 Staff at these properties provide help with bathing, dressing, medication, transportation and the other activities of daily living (ADLs) while respecting the independence of each resident.

-Services Available in Assisted Living Communities in Charlotte
+What Services are Available in Assisted Living in Charlotte?

 In addition to these things, many assisted living communities in Charlotte host group events for their residents, such as pottery classes and movie nights.
 Many communities also schedule day trips for shopping and visits to nearby casinos.

 Getting Ready to Move to Assisted Living in Charlotte

 The first step to moving into assisted living in Charlotte is completing a medical examination from your loved one's doctor.
 During this checkup, the doctor will most likely give a physical examination to make sure you don’t have any injuries or physical ailments that might require more intensive medical care than assisted living can provide.
 You should also expect to undergo a mental health evaluation to make sure you don’t need memory care instead.